This foundation degree has two stages, each comprising 120 credits.

 - using feedback: continuous assessment involves receiving detailed feedback on your work from your tutor and using this feedback to improve your performance

-- using specialist software (for example the Design/Engineering Studio, NetBeans IDE).
+- some modules may require you to use specialist software (for example the NetBeans IDE).

 For more detailed information, see the Accessibility Statements on individual module descriptions.
 If you feel you may need additional support, visit our Disability support website to find more about what we offer.
 Contact us as soon as possible to discuss your individual requirements, so we can put arrangements in place before you start.